Thomas Oppermann: Leading German politician dies at 66 | DW | 26.10.2020

 "Thomas Oppermann died suddenly and unexpectedly yesterday," Walter-Borjans wrote.
 "We are deeply shocked and grieve with his relatives."

+Chancellor Angela Merkel, a member of the conservative Christian Democratic Union, which serves in a coalition government with the SPD, said she was "shocked and saddened by the untimely death of Thomas Oppermann."

+"I have valued him for many years as a dependable and fair partner in the grand coalition," she said in a statement.
+"As vice president of the German Bundestag, he did an outstanding service to our parliament in turbulent times."

-Oppermann announced in August that he would not seek reelection to the Bundestag in next year's election.
+Oppermann had announced in August that he would not seek reelection to the Bundestag in next year's vote.

 "After 30 years as a delegate in the Lower Saxony state parliament and in the German Bundestag it's now the right time for me to do something different again and take on new projects," he said at the time.